zampierimatteo91/exam_p1.3/c++/readme.md

 ![](plots/search.png)

 The first plot shows the the averaged elapsed time (in us).
-We see that to find a key in the Raw non-balanced tree has always the worst efficiency, while the balanced tree and the `std::map` exhibit a similar behavior, with the balanced tree performing slightly better.
+We see that to find a key in the raw non-balanced tree has always the worst efficiency, while the balanced tree and the `std::map` exhibit a similar behavior, with the balanced tree performing slightly better.

-This analysis is reinforced by the second plot, which shows the relative performances of, respectively, the non-balanced tree and the `std::map` , w.r.t. the balanced tree.
+This analysis is reinforced by the second plot, which shows the relative performances of, respectively, the non-balanced tree and the `std::map` , w.r.t. the balanced tree (the best performer).

 ![](plots/figure.png)